lukasn9/flint/README.md

 # Flint (Programming Language)
 Welcome to the official documentation of the Flint programming language.
-Flint is an easy to use programming language with a custom compiler made in C. You can find the usage of all keywords available in this language along with examples.
+Flint is an easy to use programming language with a custom compiler made in C. You can find the usage and syntax of all the keywords available in this language, along with examples.

 ---